 Learning to co-parent well is a growth-promoting process.
 You gain skills in negotiating, compromising, as well as stretching your internal capacities for compassion, patience, and empathy.
 All aspects of divorce can be used to transform the self, so making co-parenting another arena for becoming a better person may shift your focus and intention as you manage this challenging part of the process.

 © Copyright 2016 GoodTherapy.org.
 All rights reserved.
-Permission to publish granted by Andra Brosh, PhD, therapist in Los Angeles, California
+Permission to publish granted by Andra Brosh, PhD

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.